2026 TSU Agricultural Power & Technology CASE Training

 Lodging is not included in the cost of registration.
 Once your application has been accepted and you are registered for the event, please book your room in the provided hotel block at the Holiday Inn Express & Suites Nashville MetroCenter Downtown, 301 Clay St., Nashville, TN.
 The number to the hotel is 615-660-4234.
 The link for the room block is here.

-Lunch on Day 2 is included in the registration fee.
+Lunch will be provided on each day of the in-person event.
 The hotel has free breakfast.
 For dinner, enjoy Nashville on your own!

 Travel Details